 After reading all these interesting stories, I really looked forward to visiting this grand old lady.

-My beautiful room was comfortable and full of olde world charm.
-The morning sun was shining over the crystal clear waters of the lake.
-The stunning scene held my gaze until the aroma of fresh coffee began to rise from the restaurant terrace.
+The sun was rising over the crystal clear waters of Lake Garda, I sat for a long time absorbing the stunning scene until the aroma of fresh coffee began to rise from the restaurant terrace below.

 An absolutely amazing Italian buffet breakfast was a welcoming sight as we entered the dining room, delicious fresh fruit, bread, prosciutto, salami, all types formaggio and wonderful Italian fresh coffee.
 No point in thinking about weight this week!
 The setting was amazing, restaurant by the waters edge, sun shining and the beautiful mountains in the distance, these are days you dream about.